CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Were you to live three thousand years, or even thirty thousand, remember that the sole life which a man can lose is that which he is living at the moment; and furthermore, that he can have no other life except the one he loses." - Marcus Aurelius</p>
+<p>"Another does wrong.
+What is that to me?
+Let him look to it; he has his own disposition, his own activity.
+I have now what Universal Nature wills me to have, and I do what my own nature wills me to do." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->